SIOCODE-Open/chrome-built-in-ai-apps/docs/USERGUIDE.md

 >
 > You are in the right place!
 >
-> This is a complex make, similar to _Dungeons and Dragons_ and other _role playing games_.
+> This is a complex game, similar to _Dungeons and Dragons_ and other _role playing games_.
 On this page, we help you get started in the world of _The Crooked Tankard_.

 # Step Zero